 Also, the scope of care is quite a bit wider than Medicare.
 This makes sense given the expanded demographic.
 Moreover, Medicaid is a joint program between the states and the federal government.
 Thus, there are mandatory programs as well as optional ones.

 As of 2012, 39 of the 56 “states” where Medicaid is active offered some form of denture benefits.
 (In addition to the continental 50 and D.C., Medicaid is active in American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the Virgin Islands.)

 There is also great variance in what is offered through Medicaid in each state.
-In any case, you’ll need to do your own research—with the fastest route to the answers you need being to just apply.
+In any case, you’ll need to do your own research.
+Generally, application is the fastest way to find the answers you need.

-Additionally, some are eligible for coverage through a CHIP (Children’s Health Coverage Plans) program, which may or may not be administered through Medicaid.
+Additionally, some are eligible for coverage through a CHIP (Children’s Health Coverage Program) plan, which may or may not be administered through Medicaid.

 If you need help with any of your questions just call the Centers for Medicare and Medicaid Services (CMS) at 1-800-MEDICARE.
 They can provide detailed information about each of these programs and refer you to state programs where applicable.

-Depending on your circumstances though, none of these may be an option.
+Depending on your circumstances, none of these may be option.